Thatgamecompany: Games

 In Flow, the player navigates a series of two-dimensional planes with an aquatic microorganism that evolves by consuming other microorganisms.
 The game's design is based on Chen's research into dynamic difficulty adjustment at the University of Southern California, and on psychologist Mihaly Csikszentmihalyi's theoretical concept of mental immersion or flow.
 It was released for the PlayStation 3 on February 22, 2007.

 Flower was intended as a spiritual successor to Flow.
 Using the PlayStation 3's motion-sensitive controller, the player controls wind that blows a flower petal through the air.
 Flying close to flowers results in the player's petal being followed by other flower petals.
 Approaching flowers may also have side-effects on the game world, such as bringing vibrant color to previously dead fields or activating stationary windmills.
 The game features no text or dialogue, forming a narrative arc primarily through visual representation and emotional cues.
 It was released for the PlayStation 3 on February 12, 2009.

 In Journey, the player controls a robed figure who wakes up in a desert, with a large mountain in the distance as their destination.
 While traveling, the player can encounter other players over the Internet, one at a time.
 Players cannot communicate verbally, but may help each other or not as they wish.
 The game was released for the PlayStation 3 on March 13, 2012.
 Austin Wintory was nominated for a Grammy Award in 2013 for Best Score Soundtrack for Journey, the first such nomination for a full video game score, but lost to Trent Reznor and Atticus Ross for The Girl with the Dragon Tattoo.
 It was released on Windows in 2019.

-Sky: Children of the Light is Thatgamecompany's latest game, released for iOS on July 18, 2019, and on Android on April 7, 2020, is intended as a spiritual successor to all of their previous games.
+Sky: Children of the Light is Thatgamecompany's latest game, released for iOS on July 18, 2019, and on Android on April 7, 2020, is intended as a spiritual successor to all of its previous games.
 In Sky, the player explores a magical kingdom using a cape that gives them the ability to fly.
 Players play alongside millions of other players, connected via the internet.
 There are seven unique realms to explore, and each one is themed around a different stage of life.
 In addition to these realms, there is a Home that serves as a hub between the different realms.
 Throughout the game, the player will encounter "spirits" that give the player cosmetic and gameplay-affecting items in return for in-game currency.
 Sky is a free-to-play game, with cosmetic items and in-game currency available for purchase as microtransactions.
 Sky was chosen as Apple's iPhone Game of the Year in 2019, and reached 100 million installations in May 2021.
-It was released on the Nintendo Switch in 2021, and released to the PlayStation 4 on December 6, 2022.
-On October 9th, 2023, the game received a full PC demo for the October Steam Next Fest event.
+It was released on the Nintendo Switch in 2021, on the PlayStation 4 on December 6, 2022, and in early access for Windows through Steam on April 10, 2024.